cometbft/cometbft/docs/architecture/adr-102-rpc-companion.md

 from the server.

 The **ingest service** can control the pruning on the full node via a mechanism to track a `retain height`.
-Once the ingest service pulls the data from the full node and is able to process it and it gets an acknowledgement from the database that the data was inserted, the **ingest service** can communicate with the full node notifying it that a specific height has been processed and set the processed height as the `retain height` on the full node signaling this way to the node that this height can be pruned.
+Once the ingest service pulls the data from the full node and is able to process it, and it gets an acknowledgement from the database that the data was inserted, the **ingest service** can communicate with the full node notifying it that a specific height has been processed and set the processed height as the `retain height` on the full node signaling this way to the node that this height can be pruned.